-Many years and successful motor racing projects later, Engenuity began taking our composite experience and knowledge into the mainstream world of the automotive Original Equipment Manufacturer (OEM).
-Software and engineering techniques developed for the racing world found new usage in this field, allowing Engenuity to showcase the feasibility of using carbon composites for mass production.
-Projects have included thermoplastic over-moulded reinforcements for metal Body In White (BIW) car structures and even all composite BIWs.
+Great strides were made in the analysis of composite structures in the competitive world of motor racing.
+Novel analysis strategies maximised the benefits of composite materials, and in 2001 CZone software was developed for composite crash prediction.
+Many years and successful projects later, we began taking our composite experience and knowledge into the mainstream world of the automotive Original Equipment Manufacturer (OEM).
+Techniques developed for the racing world enabled Engenuity to showcase the feasibility of using carbon composites for mass production.
+Applications have included thermoplastic over-moulded reinforcements for metal Body In White (BIW) car structures and even all composite BIWs.

 2016 saw the company move to its current premises in Burgess Hill, West Sussex and the formation of a dedicated test laboratory.
 The new facilities allowed us to vastly expand the range of composite testing we offer and to improve the responsiveness and quality of our material characterisation service.